-The 2014/15 revenue budget and capital programme provide the financial resources required for the replacement or refurbishment of assets as well as for the day to day running of the service.
-We have planned to use mainly capital receipts and capital grants to finance the capital programme in 2014/15, and have the facility to take new borrowing if required.
+The 2015/16 revenue budget and capital programme provide the financial resources required for the replacement or refurbishment of assets as well as for the day to day running of the service.
+We have planned to use mainly borrowing and internal financing to finance the capital programme in 2015/16.